siddhantv10/MIPS32/readme.md

 We divide the instrcution cycle into 5 steps:

-   1. IF: Instruction Fetch
-   2. ID: Instruction Decode
-   3. EX: Execution/ Effective Address Calculation
-   4. MEM: Memory Access
-   5. WB: Register Write Back

-1. IF
-        Here the instruction pointed to by the PC is fetched from the memory and also the next value of PC is computed.
+   1. IF: Instruction Fetch : Here the instruction pointed to by the PC is fetched from the memory and also the next value of PC is computed.
 	For the branch instruction, the new value of PC may be the target address.
 So PC is not updated in this stage; the new value is stored in a register NPC.

-2. ID
-	        The instruction already fetched in IF is decoded.
+   2. ID: Instruction Decode : The instruction already fetched in IF is decoded.
 	        Decoding is done in parallel with reading the register operands rs and rt, the two source registers.
 	        Similarly, the immediate data are sign extended.

-3. EX
-	        ALU is used to perform some calculation.
+   3. EX: Execution/ Effective Address Calculation : ALU is used to perform some calculation.
 ALU operates on the operands that have already been made ready in the 	last step.

-4. MEM
-	        The only instructions that make use of this step are LOAD , STORE, and BRANCH.
+   4. MEM: Memory Access : The only instructions that make use of this step are LOAD , STORE, and BRANCH.
 	        LOAD and STORE access the memory.
 BRANCH updates the PC depending upon the outcome of the branch condition.

-5. WB
-	        The Result is written back in the register file.
+   5. WB: Register Write Back : The Result is written back in the register file.
 The result may come from ALU or memory System by load system.